Aetherum17/Gene-Expression-Analysis/README.md

 ![image](https://github.com/Aetherum17/Gene-Expression-Analysis/assets/46795020/e28cf687-23cb-4625-8f9d-c060cc4ed055)

-While after 24 hours, we can see an increase in the activity inside the nucleus (Cajal bodies, telomerases), the synthesis of nucleotide phosphates, that could be used for DNA replication / RNA production or as an energy source.
+While after 24 hours, we can see an increase in the activity inside the nucleus (Cajal bodies, telomerases), the synthesis of nucleotide phosphates that could be used for DNA replication / RNA production or as an energy source.

 ![image](https://github.com/Aetherum17/Gene-Expression-Analysis/assets/46795020/f94d0caf-3450-420e-99a9-5fee978b37ac)